 <form action="https://app.getvero.com/forms/form_secret_here method="> <label for="user_First name">First Name</label><input name="user[First name]" type="text" /> <label for="email">Email</label><input name="email" type="email" /> <label for="user_fax_number">Fax Number</label><input name="user[fax_number]" type="text" /> <input type="submit" value="Subscribe" /></form>

 You need to edit this HTML so that your decoy field is a “checkbox” (see below).
 Learn more about HTML checkboxes.

 Next, add the CSS style

-the field is empty by default and cannot be tabbed to, by the
+field is empty by default and cannot be tabbed to, by the user

 <form action='https://app.getvero.com/forms/1759c78b78df63a091e34c57f5642213' method='post'> <label for='user_First name'>First Name</label><input name='user[First name]' type='text' /> <label for='email'>Email</label><input name='email' type='email' /> <label for='user_fax_number'>Fax Number</label> <input name='user[fax_number]' type=checkbox value="1" style="display:none !important" tabindex="-1" autocomplete="false"/><input type='submit' value='Subscribe' /></form>